cogentcore/core/README.md

 * startup size is using the builtin default scale or something -- now opening very big on mac.

-* scroll should go to the sub-widget first before going to the layout..
+* scroll should go to the sub-widget first before going to the layout: add a First and Last event signal in addition to the regular one, plus registering for each.

 * Linux: we need the SetSize in x11/window.go -- that is key for dialog window sizing, and also close windows..